Futuramistic/Transformer-ENGS106/README.md

 # Transformer
-This demo showcases training a Transformer-based Large Language Model (LLM).
+This demo showcases training a **Transformer** based **Large Language Model (LLM)**.
 Inspired by [nanoGPT](https://github.com/karpathy/nanoGPT), it is designed to be simple and easy to understand, making it an excellent starting point for beginners learning how to train an LLM from scratch using PyTorch.

-## Environment
+## Install and start

 ```bash
 pip install -U torch numpy tiktoken